microsoft/computervision-recipes/scenarios/action_recognition/README.md

 ## State-of-the-art

 Popular benchmark datasets in the field, as well as state-of-the-art publications are listed below.
 Note that the information is reasonably exhaustive and should cover many of the major publications until 2018.
-Expect however some level of incompleteness and slight incorrectness (e.g. publication year being off by plus/minus 1 year due).
+Expect however some level of incompleteness and slight incorrectness (e.g. publication year being off by plus/minus a year).

-To ramp up to the field, we recommended to read:
+We recommend the following reading to familiarize oneself with the field:
 - As introduction to action recognition the blog [Deep Learning for Videos: A 2018 Guide to Action Recognition](http://blog.qure.ai/notes/deep-learning-for-videos-action-recognition-review).
 - [ActionRecognition.net](http://actionrecognition.net/files/dset.php) for the latest state-of-the-art accuracies on popular research benchmark datasets.
-- All papers with links in the publications table below.
+- The three papers with links in the publications table below.

 #### Popular datasets